jtsteinbach/sandbox/README.md

 ### Promise 1 — Integrity: *what you get back is what you put in*

 **Mechanism.** Every object is stored under the SHA-256 hash of its content, and re-hashed on **every read**, not just during `verify`.
 Every save embeds its tree hash and parent hashes, so each save transitively fixes the exact bytes of every file in it and every save before it.
-All writes are atomic SQLite transactions (WAL mode); working-folder writes during switch/merge use write-to-temp-then-rename.
+Every operation commits as **one SQLite transaction** (WAL mode): a save's objects, branch move, and journal entry land together or not at all.
+Working-folder writes use write-to-temp-then-rename; the working folder and the database cannot share a transaction, so a crash between them surfaces as ordinary unsaved changes in `status` — never as corruption or a false tamper report.

 **Defends against:** disk corruption, torn writes, power loss mid-operation, truncated or bit-flipped objects, a crafted tree object attempting path traversal on checkout (entry names are validated to be single, safe path components).